All About Coroners

 - Coroner Transport Technician

 In the United States, there were 288,300 jobs for Coroner in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Coroner by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.